Messaging Patterns

 Pattern from Enterprise Integration Patterns by Gregor Hohpe and Bobby Woolf (2003)

 Stores large message payloads separately and sends only a reference (claim check) through the messaging system.
-Named after the claim check system at coat check counters.
+Named after the claim check system at coat check counters: you hand over your coat, receive a ticket, and use the ticket to retrieve your coat later.

 Use When: